Innovation Ambassadors Home Page

-Each year, a new set of projects are introduced to the ambassadors and "hives" are created for each of the projects.
+A new set of projects is introduced to the ambassadors each year, and "hives" are created for each project.
 Ambassadors self-select the hives that interest them to explore and research potential solutions, many with ACCGov employees they have never met.
-The hive projects are an opportunity for ambassadors to build strategic relationships across the government, while innovating new ideas to address current issues, and finalizing their project by offering recommendations to the ACCGov Management Team; and sometimes presenting their solutions to the Mayor and Commission.
+The hive projects allow ambassadors to build strategic relationships across the government while innovating new ideas to address current issues, finalizing their projects by offering recommendations to the ACCGov Management Team, and sometimes presenting their solutions to the Mayor and Commission.

 Every year, a new group of employees and directors are selected to experience leadership growth opportunities and contribute to building a culture of innovative thinking.